EdwinZM/RESTful_blog/Readme.md

 # Welcome to the RESTful Blog

-this is a proyect that uses a RESTful
+This is a project that uses a RESTful
 API developed by me done in flask, python.

 It handles HTTP Requests to post, update, and delete